WebOrigami/origami/Contributing.md

 - You'll almost certainly encounter practical challenges in the context of your real project that will raise important design questions
 - Pros and cons of the feature can be explored in the context of a functional project instead of debating the idea in the abstract
 - It is easier to develop a feature in relative isolation before trying to integrate it into the Origami monorepo

+## AI

+All parts of the Web Origami project are nearly entirely handwritten, and the plan is to keep it that way.
+Prompt-generated submissions (including bug reports and pull requests) will be rejected.

+AI is used on the project for autocompleting short code fragments in a code editor; all such code is extensively reviewed and tested.
+Prompting an LLM to generate non-trivial code, however, is avoided.
+It has very occasionally been done in narrow circumstances meeting some or all of these criteria:

+- Arcane technology.
+Example: an Origami language syntax definition for an obscure syntax highlighting system.
+- Code or data that isn't load-bearing.
+Examples: a test server for a unit test for a specific network feature; a corpus of sample blog posts.
+- Complicated orchestration in a specialized domain.
+Example: the tricky dance required for a debug parent web server to launch and manage a debug child web server.